skilesare/immortality/the_bootstrap/what_comes_next.md

 So what comes next?
 How do we pursue what comes next?
 Should we pursue what comes next?

 There are a lot of questions here and very few answers.
-Lets look at each possibility and see if we cna find examples of a bootstrap already occuring.
+Let's look at each possibility and see if we can find examples of a bootstrap already occurring.

 Inorganic -> Biology II